Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning

 Now that we have defined a reward machine, we can use it to reward an agent.
-The overall idea is to replace the standard reward function in an MDP by a reward machine.
 To do so, we require a \emph{labelling function} $L:S \times A \times S \to 2^\mathcal{P}$. $L$ assigns truth values to symbols in $\mathcal{P}$ given an environment experience $e = (s,a,s')$, where $s'$ is the resulting state after executing action $a$ from state $s$.
 The labelling function plays the key role of producing the truth assignments that are input to the reward machine, as discussed below.

 \begin{definition} A Markov decision process with a reward machine (\nobreak{MDPRM}) is a tuple $\mathcal{T}=\tuple{S,A,p,\gamma,\mathcal{P},L,U,u_0,F,\delta_u,\delta_r}$, where $S,A,p,$ and $\gamma$ are defined as in an MDP, $\mathcal{P}$ is a set of propositional symbols, $L$ is a labelling function $L:S\times A \times S \to 2^\mathcal{P}$, and $U,u_0,F,\delta_u,$ and $\delta_r$ are defined as in a reward machine. \end{definition} The RM in an MDPRM $\mathcal{T}$ is updated at every step of the agent in the environment.
 If the RM is in state $u$ and the agent performs action $a$ to move from state $s$ to $s'$ in the MDP, then the RM moves to state $u'=\delta_u(u,L(s,a,s'))$ and the agent receives a reward of $r(s,a,s')$, where $r=\delta_r(u)$.
 For a simple reward machine, the reward is $\delta_r(u,L(s,a,s'))$.